HackYourFuture/databases/Week3/README.md

 - Rule 2 : Attribute domain should not change
 - Rule 3 : Unique names for attributes / columns
 - Rule 4 : Order does not matter
+- Rule 5 : Repeating columns are not allowed (ie TelephoneNumber1, TelephoneNumber2, etc.)

 Did you get that?
 Neither did I!
 These normal form rules are written abstractly in a hard-to-understand formal language.